Vince McMahon steps down as WWE CEO following hush money allegations - KTVZ

 In the meantime, his daughter Stephanie McMahon, will serve as interim CEO and interim chairwoman, WWE said in a statement Friday.

 McMahon won’t completely disappear from the company.
-He will retain his role related to WWE’s creative content while the investigation is ongoing, and may appear as a character during wrestling matches.
+He will retain his role related to WWE’s creative content while the investigation is ongoing, and will appear as a character during wrestling matches.
+The company tweeted Friday that McMahon would appear on the company’s Friday night wrestling showcase, “Smackdown,” which airs on Fox.

 A special committee of the company’s board has started to investigate McMahon.
 The Wall Street Journal reported Thursday that McMahon paid a secret $3 million settlement to a former employee he allegedly had an affair with.
 The separation agreement, which was reportedly made in January, prevents the former, unnamed employee “from discussing her relationship with Mr. McMahon or disparaging him,” according to the Journal.